OCA-Creations/Ally/README.md

 # Ally - ZSH Alias Manager

-> Love the terminal again!
+Love the terminal again!
 Ally removes the need to repeatedly write long commands, and instead `alias`es them to much shorter ones.
+A quote from the CEO of OCA Creations LLC, [`@MrDevel0per (Owen Cruz-Abrams)`](https://github.com/MrDevel0per):
+> I honestly can't imagine working in my terminal without a `.ally` file.
+I have tens of aliases added, and I use them everyday.
+I almost never add anything to my `.zshrc` - all of my aliases are easily stored with `Ally`.

 <!-- Github tags here -->
 ## [ocacreations.com](https://ocacreations.com)

 ---